Never Forgiveness

 First, Jesus points out his amazement with the (non-Israelite) Centurion having more faith than any of that day’s Israelites to possibly include the Lord’s disciples.
 Not once did the Centurion question if the Lord could perform the miracle or doubt if it had been done.
 In contrast, Israel’s religious establishment failed to recognize their own Messiah.
 They refused faith in Jesus.

-Second, the saying “many shall come from the east and west” indicates that a multitude from all over the world, gentiles, will be seated with Abraham, Isaac, and Jacob.
+Second, the saying “many shall come from the east and west” indicates that a multitude from all over the world will be seated with Abraham, Isaac, and Jacob at some point in the future.
 At the same time, many from the “children of the kingdom” will be excluded from that setting.
 Since this event is to take place in the “kingdom of heaven” while the “children of the kingdom” go to “outer darkness,” this is almost certain to take place after the White Throne judgment.

 Third, the “children of the kingdom” likely refers to the Israelites of the line of Abraham, Isaac, and Jacob.
 It seems clear that Lord Jesus has judged a large portion of the “children of the kingdom” of committing an eternal sin and so, they have no covering of righteousness and are unworthy to enter the Kingdom of Heaven.
 The consequence for their lack of faith in their Lord whom they refuse to recognize, is to be cast into Outer Darkness.

 How is it that the “children of the kingdom” are not cast into the Lake of Fire?
-They are not ‘saved’ in the normal sense, since they are not Christians and will not have accepted Jesus as Lord and Savior.
-Normally, the unsaved would be cast into the Lake of Fire at the White Throne judgment.
+Since they have not accepted Jesus as Lord and Savior, they are unsaved.
+Are not the unsaved to be cast into the Lake of Fire at the White Throne judgment?
 What explains this seemingly different treatment?

-Inspection of the Old Testament suggests that all Israelites of the line of Abraham, Isaac, and Jacob are recorded in the Book of Life without being ‘saved’ as suggested by these verses:
+Inspection of the Old Testament suggests that all Israelites of the line of Abraham, Isaac, and Jacob are recorded in the Book of Life as suggested by the following verses:

 ♥ So Moses went back to the LORD and said, “Oh, what a great sin these people have committed!
 They have made themselves gods of gold.
 But now, please forgive their sin—but if not, then blot me out of the book you have written.”
 The LORD replied to Moses, “Whoever has sinned against me I will blot out of my book.
 (Exodus 32:31-33 NIV emphasis mine)

-Of course, since these Israelites are not saved and do not have grace from the Lord, they have a sin problem.
-Consequently, the Lord also blots them out of the Book of Life for sin which then gets into the requirement of sacrifices throughout the Old Testament.
-The important point here is that their being in the Book of Life ‘saves’ them from being cast into the Lake of Fire.
-Note: it seems that being ‘saved’ is not the only way into the Book of Life!
+Obviously, the Israelites in the verses above are not saved and do not have grace from the Lord.
+They have a sin problem.
+Consequently, the Lord blots them out of the Book of Life for sin which then gets into the requirement of sacrifices throughout the Old Testament.
+The important point here is that the “children of the kingdom” are in the Book of Life and that ‘saves’ them from being cast into the Lake of Fire.

 It is important to realize that those Israelites of the “children of the kingdom” who keep their covering of righteousness granted by the Lord would not be cast into Outer Darkness.
 They could enter New Jerusalem (where the Tree of Life is) the same as a righteous Christian.
 Obviously, Abraham, Isaac, and Jacob kept their righteousness since they will be seen seated in the Kingdom of Heaven in Matthew 8:11.
 There are more Israelites who keep their righteousness but they are not discussed here.

 Finally, there is no mention of a duration for the punishment in this case or for the remaining two Outer Darkness cases.
-It is presumed that one’s placement there is eternal just the same as for all others destined for Outer Darkness.
+It is presumed that one’s placement in Outer Darkness is eternal just the same as for all others so destined.

 The Bible passage for this case is undoubtedly a grace-exception since an eternal sin has been committed resulting in an eternal destiny of Outer Darkness for the transgressors.
 This is true for the ESV, KJV, NASB, NIV, and NKJV Bibles.